ibexa/documentation-user/docs/content_management/work_with_forms.md

 # Work with forms

-You can use forms to increase the functionality of the website by adding a survey, questionnaire, sign-up form, etc.
+You can use forms to increase the functionality of the website by adding, for example, a survey, questionnaire, or sign-up form.
 You can then review the results gathered from website users, for example, to improve user experience.

 For more information about building and styling forms, see [developer documentation]([[= developer_doc =]]/content_management/forms/forms).